Kakabre/simple_shell/README.md

-# This file lists all individuals having contributed content to the repository.
+# A simple shell built with C

-Chiamaka Anawanti <chiamakaanawanti@gmail.com>
+This is a shell built by Chiamaka Anawanti and Teslim Balogun.
-Teslim Balogun <teslimb36@gmail.com>
+The shell works like a typical linux terminal shell.
+Basically